Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-As in the case of modeling M31-2014-DS1, we investigate the outburst properties for this model as a function of the input shock energy produced from neutrino mass loss.
-Figure \ref{fig:ngc6946_profile} shows that the higher hydrogen envelope mass and larger radius for this stellar model results in the ejection of a larger amount of mass (few $\times 0.1$\,\Msun) at higher velocities (few $\times 100$\,km\,s$^{-1}$) for this model, compared to the case of M31-2014-DS1.
-The associated outburst properties associated with H-recombination for the ejecta are shown in Figure \ref{fig:ngc6946_outburst}, compared to the favored H-poor and unlikely H-rich progenitor model for M31-2014-DS1.
-Figure \ref{fig:ngc6946_outburst} shows that the larger ejecta mass in this case produces a typically longer duration outburst than the H-poor model for M31-2014-DS1.
-In the case of NGC\,6946-BH1, the total duration of the outburst was poorly constrained between 3 and 11 months\cite{Adams2017}.
-Taking the rise time of the outburst to be half of the total duration, we show in Figure \ref{fig:ngc6946_outburst} that the observed outburst properties of the source are consistent with a $\sim 10^{47}$\,erg shock powered by neutrino mass loss.
+Figure \ref{fig:ngc6946_profile} shows that the higher hydrogen envelope mass and larger radius for this stellar model (compared to M31-2014-DS1) results in the ejection of more mass ($\sim 0.3$\,\Msun) at higher velocities ($\sim 300$\,km\,s$^{-1}$).
+The outburst properties associated with H-recombination for the ejecta are shown in Figure \ref{fig:ngc6946_outburst}, compared to the H-poor and H-rich progenitor models for M31-2014-DS1.
+We find that the larger ejecta mass produces a longer duration outburst in the H-poor models.
+For NGC\,6946-BH1, the total duration of the outburst was poorly constrained as between 3 and 11 months\cite{Adams2017}.
+Taking the rise time of the outburst to be half of the total duration, Figure \ref{fig:ngc6946_outburst}A shows that the observed outburst properties of the source are consistent with a $\sim 10^{47}$\,erg shock powered by neutrino mass loss.

-As the loosely bound material falls back into the stellar core in this case, Figure \ref{fig:ngc6946_outburst} shows the evolution of the mass fallback rate as a function of time.
-While the $\approx 5\times$ more massive H-envelope for this model leads to a marginally longer time of $\approx 3000$\,d to fall below the Eddington rate, it similarly fades by $\approx 10\times$ over a few thousand days after the collapse of the core.
-NGC\,6946-BH1 was reported to fade to $\sim 10$\% of its progenitor luminosity in $\sim 3000$\,d, and we compare its bolometric light curve (converted to effective mass accretion rate) to our model in Figure \ref{fig:ngc6946_outburst}.
-Recently, observations of the remnant were reported with the JWST, showing that the remnant remains at a luminosity of $\sim 10-20$\% of the progenitor\cite{Kochanek2023, Beasor2023}.
-Noting that the earlier epochs of observation did not have mid-IR coverage (and therefore the bolometric luminosity is not accurately constrained), the comparison demonstrates that the slow fading of NGC\,6946-BH1 indicated by JWST data is consistent with the model -- that predicts only modest luminosity fading (by a factor of $\approx 3$) within the last decade.
+Figure \ref{fig:ngc6946_outburst}B shows the evolution of the mass fallback rate as the loosely bound material falls back into the stellar core.
+The $\approx 3\times$ more massive H-envelope leads to a longer time of $\approx 2000$\,d before the accretion falls below the Eddington rate, then fades by a factor of 10 over a few thousand days after the collapse.
+NGC\,6946-BH1 was previously reported to fade to $\approx 15$\% of its progenitor luminosity in $\sim 3000$\,d \cite{Adams2017}, Figure \ref{fig:ngc6946_outburst}B compares its bolometric light curve (converted to effective mass accretion rate) to our model.
+Observations of the NGC\,6946-BH1 remnant at $\approx 5100$\,d show that it has a luminosity of $\sim 10-20$\% of the progenitor\cite{Kochanek2023, Beasor2023}.
+Earlier epochs of observation did not have mid-IR coverage (therefore the bolometric luminosity was poorly constrained).
+Nevertheless, the slower fading of NGC\,6946-BH1 is consistent with our model, which predicts fading by a factor of 2 to 3 over a decade.